4th May 2018

 Many of Rio’s beaches are famous all over the world, and one of the most well-known is Copacabana.
 Renowned for beach sports, bars and restaurants, the beach hosts an array of colourful and vibrant events throughout the year, including the established New Year’s Day party.

 Rio de Janeiro is hot for the majority of the year, so there’s no bad time to visit.
 However, if you don’t like crowds, it’s best to avoid February and March when millions flock to the city for the biggest carnival in the world, Rio Carnival, held for two weeks every year.
-October is a good time to visit, because you can get flights for around £250 each way, as well as a stunning hotel close to Copacabana beach for around 194.07 BRL (£40.00) per night.
+October is a good time to visit, because you can get flights and accommodation for cheaper.

 Nice is located in the French Riviera, at the foot of the Alps, and is surrounded by stunning landscapes at every turn.
 From beaches and coastlines to rivers and mountains, everywhere you look you’ll be greeted by natural beauty.
 It’s also one of the best places to visit if you can’t decide between a beach holiday or city break, as you’ll find plenty of historic buildings, fantastic shops and an array of wonderful beaches.